Nhoya/YADP/README.md

 YADP is the first front end for xDelta3 running on Linux.

 Actually YADP is able to patch ROMS without any problems.
-Eventually i'll start working on a patch generator.

 ## How to install: